KabanFriends/TJAPlayer3GL/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Bug Report
+name: Feature Request
-about: Create a report to help us improve
+about: Suggest an idea for this project

 ---

-**Can you write a one-sentence description of the bug?**
+**Can you write a one-sentence description of your request?**